asparagusbeef/SaladCLI/README.md

 ### Installation
 This does NOT compile anything.
 Its just a raw python script that interacts with the API and uses argparse for ease of use.
-It is Written on Python 3.11.5 with `pip install PyYAML==6.0.1 requests==2.31.0`.
+It is written with Python 3.11.5.
+Requires `pip install PyYAML==6.0.1 requests==2.31.0`.
 Not tested on any other version, but will probably work on many versions.

 To install with Windows, clone this repo to `C:\ProgramData\`, and add `C:\ProgramData\SaladCLI\bin\` to your system PATH variable.